 We are all the main characters of our own story.
 Let’s take Barabas.
 In his own story, Kate is a side character.
 She is a friend and an ally, but his goals might conflict with hers.
 He has his own storyline.

-This is a double-edges sword sometimes.
+This is a double-edged sword sometimes.
 The main character is our compass.
 We perceive their world through their eyes, and when our perspective changes, we are often overly protective of the view point character.

 One of the interesting examples of this is Nick Feldman.
 Imagine the story from his point of view.
 You idolize your father and turn yourself inside out trying to get Greg to notice you, but no matter how hard you try, your father remains distant.
 And then your father shatters the family so he can go and take care of the daughter of some woman he apparently has been in love with for a decade and everything you know is a lie.